Prospective Music Students

 Credits for music theory, aural skills, and keyboarding skills are initially transferred as general credits (1TT/1XX) until a music core equivalency assessment determines the appropriate equivalency.

-Music Core Equivalency Assessments
+Music Core Equivalency Assessment Details

-Assessments are offered online in May and in person in September for incoming fall quarter students.
+Core Equivalency Assessments are offered to eligible students after accepted to the program as a major or minor and show proof of eligibility.
+Assessments are offered online in May and person in September the Monday before the fall term begins for incoming fall quarter students.
 Winter and spring entrants can schedule appointments with the undergraduate music advisor.

-Assessment Format
+Core Equivalency Assessment Format

 A view of the concert hall from the audience during a performance.